Suspect Senior Abuse?

-For this reason, you must thoroughly check all of the caregiver references of prospective caregivers.
+Check all of the caregiver references of prospective caregiver applicants.

 You can help prevent an abusive situation by making sure the caregiver completely understands and knows their caregiver job description.

 Most importantly, keep communication lines open between you and the caregiver.
 Ensure that the caregiver is not overburdened with care responsibilities, and try to resolve issues as soon as they arise.

 Regardless of what person is providing the care, it is crucial to put senior safety first.

 With all the technology (i.e. voice recording, video, email etc) now at our fingertips, family members can be present in all appointments with the help of a caregiver using video or audio on mobile devices.